ballerina-platform/ballerina-lang/misc/testerina/modules/testerina-core/src/main/ballerina/Module.md

 #### Stubbing member functions and variables of an object

 The member functions and variables are stubbed to return a specific value or to do nothing when invoked.
 Using the test module, a default mock object of the specified type.
 The default action of any member function/variable is to panic upon invocation/retrieval.
-Subsequent to mock object creation, the required functions and variables of the default mock object should be stubbed to return a value or to do nothing when called.
+After mock object creation, the required functions and variables of the default mock object should be stubbed to return a value or to do nothing when called.

 ##### Samples